sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-12-13T12:53:33.000Z**
+**2023-12-14T10:17:15.000Z**

 \#LoadsheddingUpdate

-Wednesday, 13 December 2023:

- Stage 2 loadshedding will resume at 16:00 today until 05:00 on Thursday.

-Thereafter, loadshedding will be suspended from 05:00 until 16:00 on Thursday.

-The pattern of suspending loadshedding from 05:00 until 16:00 and…
+Thursday, 14 December 2023: Due to further improvement in available generating capacity, loadshedding will remain suspended until further notice.
+Eskom will communicate should any significant changes occur.